multitaskdnn-mobisys2020/NeuralWeightVirtualization/README.md

 | **Virtualized** | **66,475** | **258** |

 ## 3) Weight Virtualization Step 1: Weight-Page Matching
 The first step of weight virtualization is the weight-page matching, which is performed by a Python script (*weight_virtualization.py*).
-It first computes Fisher information of the DNN and then perform weight-page matching as described in the paper.
+It first computes Fisher information of the DNN and then performs weight-page matching as described in the paper.
 Each DNN performs the weight-page matching one by one.

 Perform weight-page matching for the first DNN (MNIST) with the following Python script.
 ```sh